– Promotion Support Resources

 All Public Libraries and LGAs in Western Australia are invited to participate in the LibraryCraft Minecraft Server.
-LibraryCraft is a free Minecraft Server for WA children aged 7 to 17.
+LibraryCraft is an award winning free Minecraft Server for WA children aged 7 to 17.
 It is a 24/7 server, meaning it’s available at any time, from anywhere with an internet connection.
 The current server owner is John Geijsman, Early Childhood Programs Officer at Fremantle Library.

 What is Minecraft?

 Minecraft is known as a ‘sandbox game’.
 Created over 10 years ago, it’s a virtual space where players can create their own worlds, buildings and things to explore.
 Players can play in Single Player mode, or Multiplayer mode through public or private worlds called servers.
 LibraryCraft is one of those servers.

 There are two versions of Minecraft – Java Edition and Bedrock Edition.
 Java Edition is the original and most supported version which runs on PC, Mac or Linux.
 Bedrock Edition runs on iOS, Android, Xbox, PlayStation, Wii and Nintendo Switch.
 Bedrock and Java don’t connect to each other natively.

 How do I play on LibraryCraft?

 You need the base game (called Java Edition) on PC, Mac or Linux in order to play.
 If you haven’t paid for the game, it will cost around AU $35.

 At it’s core, LibraryCraft makes use of Java Edition, with extra features called plugins.
 These plugins allow server operators to add extra elements to the game that aren’t included in the base (or ‘vanilla’) game.
 LibraryCraft uses plugins to add features like regions, land claims, rollback protection, a functional shop and economy system, and mini games.
 Check the LibraryCraft home page and scroll to the plugins list to see what we currently have installed.
 We also use a plugin to be able to extend the server to Bedrock users, albeit with a few minor differences.